Skip to main content

 • Potential risks

-PRDs map these details to align teams and stakeholders on a project’s next steps, scope, and risks, guiding development from the early stages to release.
-A PRD typically paints a broad picture, focusing on what is being made rather than how it'll be made.
+Together, these sections align your team and stakeholders on next steps, scope, and risks—from early stages through release.
+A PRD typically paints a broad picture, focusing on what you're building rather than how you'll build it.
+Each section should provide enough context to support good decisions as you move through the project lifecycle.

 what is a product requirements documentswhat is a product requirements documents